warmana/cloudant-docs-fork/source/includes/guides/_mvcc.md

 ```

 If the document has any conflicts,
-you would get response similar to the example provided,
+you would get a response similar to the example provided,
 which is based on the changed description or changed price problem.

 The version with the changed price has been chosen _arbitrarily_ as the latest version of the document.
 You should not assume that the most recently updated version of the document is considered to be the latest version for conflict resolution purposes.

 In this example,
-a conflict is considered to exist between the retrieved document which has the `_id` value `74b2be56045bed0c8c9d24b939000dbe`,
+a conflict is considered to exist between the retrieved document which has the `_rev` value `2-f796915a291b37254f6df8f6f3389121`,
-and another document which has the `_id` value `2-61ae00e029d4f5edd2981841243ded13`.
+and another document which has the `_rev` value `2-61ae00e029d4f5edd2981841243ded13`.
 The conflicting document details are noted in the `_conflicts` array.

 Often,